Julianne Hough Flaunts Her Legs & Abs In A Skimpy Two Piece In New Photo

 The stunning snap and important message was a big hit with Hough’s fans, already receiving more than 182,000 likes on the social media site.

-As Inquisitr previously reported, Julianne is pretty active on social media and regularly shared important message for her followers as well as inspiring photos of her seriously toned body, most recently giving fans a look at her action packed summer with several photos and videos shared over the past few months.
+As Inquisitr previously reported, Julianne is pretty active on social media and regularly shared important messages for her followers as well as inspiring photos of fitness results, most recently giving fans a look at her action-packed summer with several photos and videos shared over the past few months.

-The star most recently posted a pretty scary video with her followers that showed her leaping into the air while high above the clouds on a huge ledge.
+The star most recently posted a pretty daring video to her followers that showed the dancer leaping from a ledge while high above the clouds.

 Prior to that, Inquisitr reported that Hough posted a picture of herself in the bathtub and expressed to her fans how important it was to exercise “self-care”.